NBPub/BeatLog/README.md

 A PostgreSQL database is required, and can be included in the same docker deployment, as shown below.
 Or, connect to an existing database, by providing connection settings under `environment:`.

 Logs and other files are added to the container via [volumes](https://docs.docker.com/storage/volumes/).
-See the [data sources](#data-sources) section for more details on the files added as volumes.
+See the [data sources](#data-sources) section for specific files in the mounted directories and their usage.
-In the example below, they will be available in the `/import` directory.
+In the example below, the specified directories, and their contents, will be available within a created `/import/` directory.

+*It is important to mount files that may change (log turnover, changed fail2ban settings, MaxMindDB updates) indirectly via their parent directories.
+Directly mounted files will not update within the container.*

 The [compose parameters](#parameters) are detailed in the next section.
 Optional `healthcheck` and `adminer` additions are shown [below](#extra-options).

-*With an existing database container,* `depends_on:` *and the following lines are not needed.
+*With an existing, connectable database,* `depends_on:` *and the following lines are not needed.
 Ensure a database with the name specified in BeatLog's environment exists.*

 ### Docker [Compose](https://docs.docker.com/compose/)